Unit Synopsis

 Workshops

-Face-to-face workshops were provided weekly, and although attendance was low the students who participated advised that it was of benefit to their learning.
-The recommendation is to continue with this practice with workshops of one hour duration.
+Face-to-face workshops were provided weekly, and although attendance was low the students who participated advised that it was of benefit to their learning. the recommendation is to continue with this practice with workshops of 1-hour duration.
 Students suggested morning session would have been a better timetable option.

 In Progress